arbisour/Fireforgor/README.md

 I ALSO HAVE NOT TESTED THIS YET SO IF YOU STUMBLE ON THIS PLEASE DONT INSTALL IT YET

+This is based on: https://github.com/rlaphoenix/minerva/releases

 I wanted to try and help streamline getting minerva easily on any Debian 12 VPS with systemd (this may work on Ubuntu as well) so I decided to create this fire and forgor script.

+ALSO HIGHLY RECOMMEND NOT RUNNING THIS AS ROOT BUT AS A USER ACCOUNT

 PLEASE READ FROM TOP TO BOTTOM